StartArticlesReputation-Led Growth and the monetization of reputation by B2B startups

 Startups that partner with solid players instantly gain more trust in the market.

 Satisfied customers are the best acquisition channel.
-No RLG, reputation spreads through digital word of mouth and strategic recommendations.
-Customer testimonials and published impact cases are more powerful than any performance campaign
+At RLG, reputation spreads through digital word of mouth and strategic recommendations.
+Customer testimonials and impact cases published are more powerful than any performance campaign.

 Reputation-Led Growth is not a passing trend.
-In the financial market, for example, where trust is everything, startups that dominate this game win customers faster, they sell with less friction and build barriers against competition.
-CMOs who understand this stop being just marketing managers and become growth strategists, using reputation as a real scale engine
+In the financial market, for example, where trust is everything, startups that dominate this game attract customers faster, sell with less friction, and build barriers against the competition.
+CMOs who understand this stop being just marketing managers and become growth strategists, using reputation as a real engine of scale.

 Silas Colombo